 The focus of the Neuro-Image and -Interfaces (NII) laboratory is to develop and translate biomedical engineering techniques to basic neuroscience studies and to rehabilitation/therapy applications.
 More specifically, we develop new methods to enhance understandings of the neuro-mechanisms underlying movement disorder following stroke.
-Guiding by this, we in turn advance biomedical engineering techniques, such as neural machine interface, which help to regain the functional control of the impaired hand in individuals with moderately to severely impaired stroke.
+Guiding by enhanced scientific understandings, we in turn advance biomedical engineering techniques, such as neural machine interface, to regain the functional control of the impaired hand in individuals with moderately to severely impaired stroke.

-Current work involves the collaboration of biomedical engineers, physical therapists and neuroscientists to work towards the development of a synergy-resistant portable device to maximize hand/arm motor recovery, and assist in upper extremity activities of daily living in individuals with moderate to severe stroke.
+Current NIH (1R21HD088993) work involves the collaboration of biomedical engineers, physical therapists and neuroscientists to work towards the development of a portable device to maximize hand/arm motor recovery, and assist in hand activities of daily living in individuals with moderate to severe stroke.
+(Note: this work is a continuation of 90IF0090-01-00 [formerly DOE NIDRR H133G120287], U.S. Department of Health & Human Services/formerly NIDRR Field Initiated Development grant).

-Future projects include investigating how these movement-facilitating devices can be implemented in both the home and clinical settings, by making the device user-friendly and simplified for personal use, while further delving into its potential to be used to improve current rehabilitation techniques.
+This project include aims to implement the movement-facilitating device in both the home and clinical settings, by making the device user-friendly and simplified for personal use, while further delving into its potential to be used to improve current rehabilitation techniques.

 Graduate Student Research

-Kevin Wilkins - Kevin is a PhD student in the Northwestern University Interdepartmental Neuroscience (NUIN) program.
+Kevin Wilkins is a PhD student in the Northwestern University Interdepartmental Neuroscience (NUIN) program.
 His work focuses on understanding the neural mechanisms contributing to hand impairment in individuals following a stroke, as well as functional and structural cortical reorganization following effective hand/arm interventions.
+Kevin recently received a 1 year predoctoral fellowship from the American Heart Association for his project "Static and dynamic cortical activity underlying the negative impact of lifting on hand opening post-stroke".

 This laboratory participates in the didactic education of doctor of physical therapy (DPT) students in the content area of clinical research.